Nazmul1582/coding-journey/notes.md

 int value = 15;
 int* ptr = &value; // Here, pointer ptr store the address of variable value using address-of operator (&).
 ```

+## Linear Search Algorithm

+In Linear Search, we iterate over all the elements of the array and check if it the current element is equal to the target element. (like array.find or array.findIndex() in JavaScript)